Frequently Asked Questions

 Alternatively, the Bureau can provide an estimate if you contact email@example.com

-The new IFDs should be used to estimate the probability of an observed rainfall event as they represent the best estimate of the probability that should be assigned to an observed rainfall event.
-However, as the AEP assigned to an observed rainfall event using the new IFDs may differ from the AEP assigned to the same event using the ARR87 IFDs, you should specify which IFD version you are using.
+The 2016 IFDs should be used to estimate the probability of an observed rainfall event as they represent the best estimate of the probability that should be assigned to an observed rainfall event.
+However, as the AEP assigned to an observed rainfall event using the 2016 IFDs may differ from the AEP assigned to the same event using the ARR87 IFDs, you should specify which IFD version you are using.

 - Was the rainfall event that flooded my backyard, stormwater system, treatment plant, local shopping centre, in XXXX year included?